Have you ever wondered what’s a brain made of? Or how does it function? You might be wondering now why that would be important.

 The Cerebrum is divided into two hemispheres- right hemisphere and left hemisphere.
 It takes up the largest part of the brain, and it is where higher mental functions take place (e.g. thinking, planning, reasoning, etc.).
 Each hemisphere is divided into four regions- called lobes:

-The Limbic System is located inside the temporal lobe.
-It is the brain’s emotional centre and it comprises four structures: the amygdala, hippocampus, thalamus and hypothalamus.
-We’ll take about the limbic system and its structures in another article.
+The Limbic System, located inside the temporal lobe, is the brain’s emotional centre and it comprises four structures: the amygdala, hippocampus, thalamus and hypothalamus.

 The Cerebellum also known as the “little brain” as it is divided into two hemispheres and has a wrinkles surface just as the cerebrum.
 It pairs motor and sensory information to help us execute things like writing for example.